ProjectMile/Mile.Cirno/ReadMe.md

 ## Features

-- Provide read only client support for 9P2000.L protocol, based on [Mile.Dokany](https://github.com/ProjectMile/Mile.Dokany), the customized version of [Dokany](https://github.com/dokan-dev/dokany) which user-mode library is specialized for NuGet integration and optimized for binary size.
+- Provide read and write client support for 9P2000.L protocol, based on [Mile.Dokany](https://github.com/ProjectMile/Mile.Dokany), the customized version of [Dokany](https://github.com/dokan-dev/dokany) which user-mode library is specialized for NuGet integration and optimized for binary size.